Gradient estimates for SDEs Driven by Multiplicative L\'evy Noise: Introduction

 where $\cB_b(\mR^d)$ denotes the space of all bounded Borel measurable functions on $\mR^d$.

-When $b_t(x)=Ax$ for a matrix $A$ and $\si_t(x)=\text{Id}$, the gradient estimate of type has been derived in \cite{W11} using lower bound condition of the L\'evy measure, and in \cite{SW} for $A=0$ using asymptotic behaviours of the symbol of $L_t$; see also \cite{W12} for a derivative formula by using coupling through the Mecke formula.
+When $b_t(x)=Ax$ for a matrix $A$ and $\si_t(x)=\text{Id}$, the gradient estimate of type has been derived in \cite{W11} by using lower bound conditions of the L\'evy measure, and in \cite{SW} for $A=0$ by using asymptotic behaviours of the symbol of $L_t$; see also \cite{W12} for a derivative formula by using coupling through the Mecke formula.

-Recently, a time-change argument was introduced in \cite{Zh1} to establish the Bismut derivative formula of $P_t$ for the case that $L_t$ is the $\aa$-stable process, $\si_t$ is invertible and independent of the space variable (i.e. the noise is additive), and $\nn b_t$ is uniformly bounded.
+Recently, a time-change argument was introduced in \cite{Zh1} to establish Bismut-Elworthy-Li's derivative formula of $P_t$ for the case that $L_t$ is an $\aa$-stable process, $\si_t$ is invertible and independent of the space variable (i.e. the noise is additive), and $\nn b_t$ is uniformly bounded.
 In particular, this derivative formula implies that for any $p>1$ there exists a constant $C(p)>0$ such that (see \cite[Theorem 1.1]{Zh1}) Using this time-change argument and the coupling method, Harnack inequalities are then established in \cite{WW}.

 In this paper, we intend to extend the gradient estimate (\ref{Z}) for more general symmetric L\'evy process $L_t$ and space-dependent $\si_t$ (i.e. the noise is multiplicative).
 Notice that if $b$ and $\sigma$ are independent of $t$, then the generator of $P_t$ is given by